 So let me apply that to what I’m talking about now in this blog post:

-I used to think… I needed to be militant and demanding of other white people when it came to racism.
+I used to think… I needed to be militant and demanding of other white people when it comes to racism.
 I used to think that saying things like “MANDATORY READING: (followed by a link to an article)” or “Here’s what’s wrong with this community…(also followed by a link to an instagram post)” meant that I was finally educating people.
-I felt satisfied that I was sharing the work of (and giving credit to) black, indigenous, or people of color (BIPOC); buying them a ko-fi (or 10) for all the work that they shouldn’t even have to do; and finally once and for all letting everyone know what’s what!
+I felt satisfied that I was sharing the work of (and giving credit to) Black, Indigenous, or People of Color; buying them a ko-fi (or 10) for all the work that they shouldn’t even have to do; and finally once and for all letting everyone know what’s what!
 Never mind that in the process, I never expressed the fact that: I previously didn’t know any of this, and actually… in some instances, there was a time I not only disagreed with what I’m sharing now, but I might have contributed to the problem, too.

-But then I learned… that speaking in this manner actually makes it about what an “expert” I am, as if I have the perfect answer to this MASSIVE issue on which I’m not at all qualified to speak with authority.
-I didn’t think of this manner of speaking as “performative” because (despite the fact that I thought I’d already learned the difference between intent and impact) my intention was not to draw the focus toward myself.
-I was trying to be as brief as possible in my own words and give the most airtime to the BIPOC who created the original content.
-However, I never admitted that “I didn’t know this until now” and I made it seem like I was just sharing a long-held belief of mine.
+But then I learned… that speaking in this manner is often a veiled attempt to center myself as an “expert,” as if I have the perfect answer to this MASSIVE issue on which I’m not at all qualified to speak with authority.
+I didn’t think of this manner of speaking as “performative” but I recognize now that I was certainly adding my own level of performance to the conversation that is unnecessary at best and counterproductive at worse.
+I never admitted that “I didn’t know this until now” and I made it seem like I was just sharing a long-held belief of mine.
 NOPE.
 What I’ve since learned is also that this manner of speaking “at” people rather than “with” them is actually not effective in creating an inclusive community and it only creates more silos.
-Furthermore, I thought it was enough to merely admit to myself how I’d been wrong in the past.
+I thought it was enough to merely admit to myself how I’d been wrong in the past.
 I’ve since learned that by keeping those learning experiences private, I was distancing myself from the problem, rather than showing how yes, I have been and still can be a part of the problem.
 Also – why on earth was I so certain that everything I was saying is the final, absolute truth on the matter?
 I was simplifying things down to a blog post or a meme or even a book.
 I was acting like: here it is, everything that needs to be said is right here and now it’s all fixed.

 Now I know… how little I know.
-I know that I don’t do any good by speaking as if I’m the expert who is here to tell everyone what to do.
+I know that I don’t do any good by speaking as if I’m the expert who is here to tell everyone what to do and shaming people for not knowing things that I literally just learned myself.
 I never thought of myself as a “white savior,” but now I know that the behavior I was exhibiting indicates that at least some part of me thought I knew better than everyone else.

 “I don’t need you to be my hero or warrior.”